BioengineCode/Bioengine/README.md

 # Bioengine
-Code for developing the cryptocurrency Bioengine and the toke BIOENG
+Code for developing the cryptocurrency Bioengine and the token BIOENG